 McKinney Vento Homeless Assistance Act

 Consistent with the McKinney Vento Act, children experiencing homelessness are to be provided services comparable to those received by other students in the school they attend, including transportation services and education programs for which such students are otherwise eligible.

-Living in emergency or transitional shelters
+- living in emergency or transitional housing

 If you are experiencing homelessness and believe that you qualify for assistance under the McKinney Vento Act, please fill out the Student Residency Questionnaire.